XAIseries/XCM/README.md

 ![Alt-Text](/images/XCM.png)

 ## Requirements
-Networks have been implemented in Python 3.6 with the following packages:
+Networks have been implemented in Python 3.8 with the following packages:
 * Keras
 * Numpy
 * Pandas
 * Scikit-Learn
+* TensorFlow

 ## Usage
 Run `main.py` with the following arguments: